Fact check: Are Tigers eating elephants in Corbett National Park?

 9 tigers

-Out of 9 tiger deaths, 7 (80%) were attributed to infighting.
+Out of 9 tiger deaths, seven (80 per cent) were attributed to infighting.
 These were primarily due to territorial fights, the study said.
 The remaining tigers were killed because of fights with porcupines and wild boars, it said.

 6 leopards